psychometrics-possibilities

 Multistage testing algorithm

-The College Board announced in January 2022 that it was planning to finally migrate the Scholastic Aptitude Test (SAT) from paper-and-pencil to computerized delivery.
+The adaptive SAT (Scholastic Aptitude Test) exam was announced in January 2022 by the College Board, with the goal to modernize the test and make it more widely available, migrating the exam from paper-and-pencil to computerized delivery.
 Moreover, it would make the tests “adaptive.”
 But what does it mean to have an adaptive SAT?
+How does adaptive testing work, and why does it make tests more secure, efficient, accurate, and fair?

 What is the SAT?